1. Communication is vital for sharing ideas and feelings.

 3. Listening, asking questions, and respecting feelings aid communication.

 4. Reading, being a role model, and respectful conversations are essential for a child’s communication development.

-|Communicate correctly means being able to connect and share ideas and feelings with others.
+Communicating correctly means being able to connect and share ideas and feelings with others.
 This can be applied to either verbal or non-verbal communication.
 At an early age, children learn to interact with loved ones and how to communicate their wants and needs so they can be met by their caregivers.
 This then evolves into getting their ideas across.

-4. If you haven’t already, add a reading time to your daily routine.
-When reading, encourage your little one to repeat a few words and phrases and talk about the plotline and pictures in the story.
-She might be curious and ask simple questions about the book, like “What’s that?”.
+- If you haven’t already, add a momento for reading to your daily routine.
+When reading, encourage your little one to repeat a few words and phrases, and talk about the plot and pictures in the story.
+They might be curious and ask simple questions about the book, like “What’s that?”.

 - Be a good role model for your child.
 They are watching you closely and learning from you.
 Talk to others with respect and they will follow your lead.
 Model good communication skills, like listening when someone else is talking and then commenting on what they said.